freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 Your branch is up-to-date with 'origin/staging'.
 ```

-If your aren't on `staging`, resolve outstanding files / commits and checkout the `staging` branch
+If you aren't on `staging`, resolve outstanding files / commits and checkout the `staging` branch

 ```shell
 $ git checkout staging